noahlwest/kubectl-ai/README.md

 #### Using OpenAI Compatible API

-For example, you can use aliyun qwen-xxx models as follows
+For example, you can use aliyun qwen-xxx models as follows.

 ```bash
 export OPENAI_API_KEY=your_openai_api_key_here